-In Korea, titles are very important.
+In Korean culture, titles are very important.
 There are specific Korean words to use in addressing each family member, whether it’s your mother, younger brother, or mother-in-law.
-Similarly, there are certain words you use for your mother’s side of the family, and certain words you use for your father’s side.
+Similarly, there are certain words you use for your mother’s side of the family and certain words you use for your father’s side.

 - 4 A word of caution about Romanization

-There are two different ways to say grandparents in Korean.
-The words you use depend on which side of the family they are on.
+There are two different ways to say “grandparents” in Korean.
+The words you use depend on which side these family members are on.

-The word grandparents in Korean for the father’s side is generally expressed as 조부모.
+The word grandparents in Korean for the paternal side is generally expressed as 조부모 (jobumo).

-조부 means “grandfather”, while 조모 means “grandmother”.
-If you put them together, you get 조부모.
+조부 (jobu) means “grandfather,” while 조모 (jomo) means “grandmother.”
+If you put them together, you get 조부모 (jobumo).

-조부모 is usually used in reference to grandparents on your father’s side.
-If you want to say “grandparents” in reference to your mother’s side, you can add 외 to make 외조부모.
+조부모 (jobumo) is usually used in reference to grandparents on your father’s side.
+If you want to say “grandparents” in reference to your mother’s side, you can add 외 (oe) to make 외조부모 (oejobumo).

 “Great Grandparents” in Korean

-Whether you are referring to a Korean grandma or to your own grandma, there’s a common term if you want to say “grandma” in Korean.
-This means that whether you’re staying in Korea or just visiting, it’s important to know how to address a Korean grandma if you see one.
+Whether you are referring to a Korean grandma or your own grandma, there’s a common term if you want to say “grandma” in Korean.
+This means that whether you’re staying in South Korea or just visiting, it’s important to know how to address your own grandma or a Korean grandma in general if you see one.

 As briefly discussed above, in South Korea, the most common way to say grandma in Korean is 할머니 (halmeoni), also often spelled as “halmoni.”
 This specifically means grandma in English.
 However, take note that this term is different from what is used to refer to a middle-aged woman.

 That’s just one word so far, but there are a few ways of saying grandmother or grandma in Korean.
 Most of them are very rare and academic.
 You will do fine learning just using 할머니 (halmeoni).

 우리 할머니는 시골에서 살고 계셔요. (uri halmeonineun sigoreseo salgo gyesyeoyo.)